 Figure 7: Testing effect refers to memory increase when retrieving learned information, compared to restudying.
 In the experiment (Carrier & Pashler, 1992), subjects learned 30 Eskimo/English word pairs, went through either retrieval practice (RP) or restudy (RS), and then got a final test.
 We modeled a similar process using the Theremin model and the NoEDL model (for modeling details, see Methods).
-Results show that the Theremin model was able to achieve qualitative fit to the experiment data, while the NoEDL model gained undesirable memory performance in RP compared to RS, suggesting that error-driven learning might be crucial to testing effect.
+Results show that the Theremin model was able to achieve qualitative fit to the experiment data, while the NoEDL model lost desirable memory performance in RP compared to RS, suggesting that error-driven learning might be crucial to testing effect.

+error-driven learning mechanism, making it possible for the model to make specific subregional predictions that could be tested in experiments.
+Finally, by simulating the testing effect, we showed that the error- driven dynamics in the hippocampal CA3 could be critical to this long-standing behavioral phenomenon, and provide a new perspective in terms of neural computation underlying this effect.

 Although we have provocatively characterized Hebbian learning as a mistake in order to highlight the error-correction nature of our alternative hypothesis, we nevertheless recognize that extensive research and modeling has productively leveraged the Hebbian principle to understand hippocampal function.
 Indeed, we have shown that the error-driven learning achieves much of the same overall learning objective, just through different means that improve learning performance and reduce interference.
-As emphasized above, this interference is not a result of using a simplistic form of Hebbian learning without appropriate normal- ization and bounding — the key failing of Hebbian learning that error-driven learning corrects is that it is purely local and autonomous and is not sensitive to an overall objective function that can determine when learning has accomplished its objective.
-In addition, there are various other lines of research about non- Hebbian learning in the hippocampus that should be acknowledged, and future work can investigate further (Chistiakova et al., 2014; Jackson, 2020; Panda & Roy, 2017; Rebola et al., 2017; Tsukamoto et al., 2003).
+As emphasized above, this in- terference is not a result of using a simplistic form of Hebbian learning without appropriate normalization and bounding — the key failing of Hebbian learning that error-driven learning corrects is that it is purely local and autonomous and is not sensitive to an overall objective function that can determine when learning has accomplished its objective.
+In addition, there are various other lines of research about non- Hebbian learning in the hippocampus that should be acknowledged, and future work can investigate further (Chis- tiakova, Bannon, Bazhenov, & Volgushev, 2014; Jackson, 2020; Panda & Roy, 2017; Rebola et al., 2017; Tsukamoto et al., 2003).

 Another contribution of the current model is to test several computationally-motivated mechanisms that improve overall performance, and could plausibly be implemented in the hippocampal biology.
 First, de- creasing the DG → CA3 strength during recall improves performance, because the DG otherwise biases